0l1v3rr/creek/CONTRIBUTING.md

 3. Commit and push your changes
 4. Open a Pull Request with the changes you made, and write a few words about it

-## Some important things
+#### Important things
-* If you fork the repo and want to add changes, creating a new branch for it is optional.
+- Creating a new branch for your feature or your bug fix is optional.
-* If you want to clone this repository and make changes, [here](README.md#download-and-build-from-source) are some important things.
+- If you made changes, and if it is possible, write some tests.
+You can write tests in the `/test` folder.
-* If you made changes, and if it is possible, write some tests.
+- If your Pull Request contains a new feature, please include it on the README.
-* You can write tests in the `/test` folder.
+- The Pull Request should pass all the tests, the GitHub Actions will test these as well.
-* If your Pull Request contains a new feature, please include it on the README.
+- Before every commit, run the `make fmt` command.

 You're all done, **thanks!**